mythmancer/mythmancer.github.io/README.md

 # Development

-I use the static site generator [purajit/YASS](https://github.com/purajit/YASS), with the default structure.
+We use the static site generator [purajit/YASS](https://github.com/purajit/YASS), with the default structure.

-Assets are stored separately in the [mythmancer/assets.mythmancer.github.io](https://github.com/mythmancer/assets.mythmancer.github.io)` repo to keep deploys artifacts and times small.
+Assets are stored separately in the [mythmancer/assets.mythmancer.github.io](https://github.com/mythmancer/assets.mythmancer.github.io) repo to keep deploys artifacts and times small.

 ## Local testing
 ```sh